Westland Lynx: Projects

-Proposed Advanced Compound Helicopter technology demonstrator, partly funded by the Ministry of Defence.
+Proposed Advanced Compound Helicopter (ACH) technology demonstrator, partly funded by the Ministry of Defence.
 Announced in May 1998, the ACH was planned to be powered by RTM322 engines with variable area exhaust nozzles and a gearbox from the Westland 30-200; they have wings attached at cabin roof level and BERP rotor blades.
 It was predicted to fly approximately 50% faster than a standard Lynx.